trapexit/mergerfs/mkdocs/docs/config/cache.md

 * `cache.files=full`: Enables page caching.
 Files are cached across opens.
 * `cache.files=auto-full`: Enables page caching.
 Files are cached across opens if mtime and size are unchanged since previous open.
+Cache is dropped if mtime or size change on open.
 * `cache.files=per-process`: Enable page caching (equivalent to `cache.files=partial`) only for processes whose 'comm' name matches one of the values defined in cache.files.process-names.
 If the name